 Overtime may occasionally be required.
-Overtime compensation is paid to employees (if eligible) at one and one-half $(1\frac{1}{2})$ times the employee's regular rate of pay for all hours worked in excess of forty (40) hours per week.
+Overtime compensation is paid to employees (if eligible) at one and one-half (11⁄2) times the employee's regular rate of pay for all hours worked in excess of forty (40) hours per week.
 Overtime must be approved by the Director before the time is worked.
-Report hours worked and hours of absence.
+Report hours worked, time for lunch, and hours of absence.
 Your time card must accurately reflect all of the hours you actually worked each day.